 He also previously served on the Board of both the New England Venture Capital Association (NEVCA) and the National Venture Capital Association (NVCA).

 While at Fidelity Ventures, Rob headed the US and Europe investment teams.
-He led a number of investments including Geotel (GEOC – subsequently acquired by Cisco), Nuance Communications (NUAN), InterNAP (INAP), Webspective Software (acquired by Inktomi), Nexabit Networks (acquired by Lucent), WaveSmith (acquired by Ciena), Connected Corp (acquired by Iron Mountain) and Intellon (ITLN).
+He led several investments including Geotel (GEOC – subsequently acquired by Cisco), Nuance Communications (NUAN), InterNAP (INAP), Webspective Software (acquired by Inktomi), Nexabit Networks (acquired by Lucent), WaveSmith (acquired by Ciena), Connected Corp (acquired by Iron Mountain) and Intellon (ITLN).

-Prior to Fidelity, Rob worked as a manager in the high technology practice of The Boston Consulting Group.
-Prior to that, he was a product manager for PC products at VLSI Technology, Inc.
+Before Fidelity, Rob worked as a manager in the high technology practice of The Boston Consulting Group.
+Before that, he was a product manager for PC products at VLSI Technology, Inc.

 Rob received an undergraduate degree in Computer Engineering from the University of Arizona, and an MBA from the MIT Sloan School of Management.